Egan v Canada: Judgment of the Federal Court of Canada, Trial Division

 The trial judge held that although the definition of "spouse" as defined in section 2 of the Old Age Security Act created a distinction, it was merely a distinction between spouses and "non-spouses" (e.g., siblings), the latter being a group which Parliament had allegedly not intended to confer similar benefits upon.
 The trial judge held the distinction between spouses and "non-spouses" had nothing to do with sexual orientation and therefore could not constitute discrimination on the basis of sexual orientation.
 The application was dismissed.
 This decision was appealed by the plaintiff to the Federal Court of Appeal.

 Judgment of the Federal Court of Appeal

 On April 29, 1993, the Federal Court of Appeal affirmed the trial judge's judgment and dismissed the appeal by a 2–1 majority.

 Reasons of Robertson JA

 Robertson JA held the definition of "spouse", as defined by section 2 of the Old Age Security Act, did not discriminate against the appellants, Egan and Nesbit, by virtue of the fact the definition merely created a "distinction" between spouses and non-spouses.
 Robertson held the issue in the case was not solely concerned over the question of who may receive spousal allowances, but was in actuality "an indirect challenge to the common law and statutory concept of marriage".
-Our "present understanding of the law of discrimination", Robertson argued, precluded the conclusion "the common law limitations of marriage to persons of the opposite sex" constitutes discrimination under section 15 of the Charter.
+Our "present understanding of the law of discrimination", Robertson argued, precluded the conclusion that "the common law limitations of marriage to persons of the opposite sex" constitutes discrimination under section 15 of the Charter.